Kendawangan mine

-The Kendawangan mine is a large mine located in Indonesia in the province of West Kalimantan.
-Kendawangan represents one of the largest bauxite reserve in Indonesia and one of the largest in Asia, having estimated reserves of 42 million tonnes.
+The Kendawangan mine is a large mine located in Indonesia in the south of the province of West Kalimantan.
+The Kendawangan deposit represents one of the largest bauxite reserve in Indonesia and one of the largest in Asia, having estimated reserves of 42 million tonnes.
+The ore is exported through the port town of Kendawangan, at the mouth of the Penata River.